 Management problems is rather a proactive approach to improve the basic workarounds, fixed solutions, development of knowledge bases or known error.
 In a final step, if necessary, a change request will be required to redefine the process from the initial incident.

 Incident Management, which is the process of restoring service interrupted, therefore contrast problem management, which is further characterized by the search for workarounds or permanent solutions, as well as documentation this knowledge base in order to avoid the incident concerned.
 Thus, the first is a reactive approach managed by the support center while the second is for specialists to find solutions from upstream to downstream.

 Although the process sees a custom context to another, respect for industry standards for IT Service Management is important.
 Following the standards of ITIL® framework, incident management boils down to the following steps:

 - Receipt and registration of the request

 - Evaluation framework for the management of incidents

 Solutions and service level agreements

-In categorizing the incident and relying agreements (SLAs), response time, resolution, and a prioritization matrix can be effective in the management of such incidents (measuring the impact and urgency).
-Categorization and prioritization therefore provides key indicators.
+In categorizing the incident and relying on agreements (SLAs), response time, resolution, and a prioritization matrix can effectively manage such incidents (measuring the impact and urgency).
+Categorization and prioritization, therefore, provide key indicators.

 It still shows in 2013 as a challenge to determine whether the request is for a service or an incident.
-The difference lies in the service catalog, where you find all services (including claims related to the support center).
-The incident, meanwhile, is more of a service problem, a situation where you are unable to perform a task.
-An ITSM tool allows to distinguish these two elements and optimally manage with a comprehensive service catalog.
+The difference lies in the service catalogue, where you find all services (including claims related to the support center).
+The incident, meanwhile, is more of a service problem, a situation where you cannot perform a task.
+An ITSM tool allows for distinguishing these two elements and optimally manage with a comprehensive service catalogue.